Noble-Lab/crema/docs/index.rst

     >>> plt.savefig("plot.pdf")
     >>> plt.close()

-The differencs bewteen this code snippet and the original code snippet above is that we have also imported the plotting packages matplotlib and seaborn.
+The difference between this code snippet and the original code snippet above is that we have also imported the plotting packages matplotlib and seaborn.
 In addition, we have given the threshold argument in the :doc:`assign_confidence <api/functions>` call a value of